k98kurz/bookchain/asyncql_dox.md

 Optional class for storing a trimmed Transaction after is has included in a TxRollup.
-This allows accessing the trimmed Transaction details more efficiently than by loading the DeletedModel that contains the trimmed Transaction.
+This allows accessing the trimmed Transaction details more efficiently than by loading the AsyncDeletedModel that contains the trimmed Transaction.
 Must be used in conjunction with ArchivedEntry.

 #### Annotations